wxiExist/UNITY/README.md

-## 🧠 **Project Overview – LUSC on TON**
+## 🧠 **Project Overview – UNITY on TON**

-**LUSC (Liquidity Union Smart Collective)** is a next-generation token built on the **TON blockchain**, designed to function as a decentralized, multi-asset investment instrument.
-By holding LUSC, users gain diversified exposure to a curated and actively managed portfolio of various cryptocurrencies—primarily within the TON ecosystem and strategically selected external assets.
+**UNITY** is a next-generation token built on the **TON blockchain**, designed to function as a decentralized, multi-asset investment instrument.
+By holding UNITY, users gain diversified exposure to a curated and actively managed portfolio of various cryptocurrencies—primarily within the TON ecosystem and strategically selected external assets.

-LUSC simplifies crypto investing by letting holders benefit from a range of assets through one token, managed by DAO governance and backed by a transparent, on-chain treasury.
+UNITY simplifies crypto investing by letting holders benefit from a range of assets through one token, managed by DAO governance and backed by a transparent, on-chain treasury.

 ---